TeamWin/android_device_samsung_on5xelte/README.md

 ## TWRP device tree for Galaxy J5 Prime

-G570F is tested ,   other models not tested but it should work fine , they all share same cpu and board
+Warning !

+This version is not tested Yet

-build using minimal  twrp 6.0
+build using minimal  twrp 7.1